code-gorilla-au/squire/README.md

 ```

 ## Pre ingestion
-New pre-ingest app has been re-written to be idempotent and use the same env variables as the app.
-Ensure you add the env var `TOPICS_TO_INGEST` to the config file, which is a comma delimited list.
+A new `pre-ingest` app has been re-written to be idempotent
+and use the same env variables as the app.
+Ensure you add the env var `TOPICS_TO_INGEST` to the config file,
+which is a comma-delimited list.

 ```bash
 make dev-ingest